SensiLab/PromptSynth/README.md

 ## The Narrative

+Since the launch of LLM's, I've been testing them by trying to generate [Supercollider](https://supercollider.github.io) Code.
+Fast forward....
-2024 : Testing LLM’s with generating Supercollider Code Claude 3.5 (June 2024) was the first time code was generated that was successful
+Claude 3.5 (June 2024) was the first time succesful code was generated.
 - Began to test the depth of understanding of generating SC code
 - Surprisingly successful at different prompt strategies for different outcomes
     - Synth construction